 This work introduces and formalizes \emph{task-switch} in a conversation for LLMs.
 A conversation between a user and the LLM consists of multiple conversation turns.
 Now consider $(u_k, r_k)$ as the $k$-th turn of the conversation where $u_k$ corresponds to the $k$-th user prompt and the model's corresponding response $r_k$.
 Each user prompt $u_k$ can be viewed as an instance of a specific task request, e.g. \textit{sentiment classification} or \textit{mathematical reasoning}.
 A conversation history of $L$ turns can be defined as $\mathbf h = \{(u_k, r_k)\}_{k=1}^L$.
 Subsequently, the next response, $r_{L+1}$ for model $\theta$ is given as:

-In this work, we consider conversations with a single task-switch, where all user requests in the conversation history $\mathbf h$ belong to the same task and the final user request $u_{L+1}$ is a different task.
+In this work, we consider conversations with a single task-switch, where all user requests in the conversation history $\mathbf h$ belong to the same task, and the final user request $u_{L+1}$ is a different task.
 We refer to the task associated with $\mathbf h$ as the conversation history task (\textit{CH task}) $T_h$ where $\mathbf h\in T_h$ and the switched task associated with the final user request $u_{L+1}$ as the \textit{target task} $T_t$ where $u_{L+1}\in T_t$.

 When the tasks $T_h$ and $T_t$ are sufficiently different (as per human understanding of language and tasks), the conversation history $\mathbf h$ ideally must not impact the response, $r_{L+1}$.
-For a model robust to such a task-switches, $T_h\to T_t$, its response $r_{L+1}$ is conditionally independent of the conversation history,
+For a model robust to such task-switches, $T_h\to T_t$, its response $r_{L+1}$ is conditionally independent of the conversation history,

 However, in practice, models can be sensitive to the conversation history, $\mathbf h$, which can harm the quality of the response $r_{L+1}$ after a task-switch, $T_h\to T_t$.
-We define $\tau(\cdot)$, the \textit{task-switch sensitivity} of a model $\theta$, to measure the extent of this vulnerability.\footnote{Theoretical and empirical implications of other definitions for task-switch sensitivity in Appendix \ref{sec:app-metric}}
+We define $\tau(\cdot)$, as a \textbf{reference-free} metric for the \textit{task-switch sensitivity} of a model $\theta$, to measure the extent of this vulnerability.
+Theoretical and empirical implications of other definitions for task-switch sensitivity are considered in Appendix \ref{sec:app-metric}.

-Task-switch sensitivity can be interpreted as: \begin{enumerate} \itemsep0em \item $\tau(\cdot)>0$: The model is impacted by the task-switch in the conversation history and is less confident in zero-shot prediction. \item $\tau(\cdot)=0$: The task-switch has no impact on the model's zero-shot prediction, suggesting a level of task-switch robustness. \item $\tau(\cdot)<0$: The task-switch gives the model more confidence in its zero-shot prediction. \end{enumerate} To simulate a setting where the model has perfect performance on the CH-task, $T_h$ we adopt teacher-forcing, s.t. $\mathbf h = \{(u_k, \hat r_k)\}_{k=1}^L$, where $\hat r$ is the reference ground-truth response.
+The task-switch sensitivity metric can be interpreted as: \begin{enumerate} \itemsep0em \item $\tau(\cdot)>0$: The model is impacted by the task-switch in the conversation history and is less confident in zero-shot prediction. \item $\tau(\cdot)=0$: The task-switch has no impact on the model's zero-shot prediction, suggesting a level of task-switch robustness. \item $\tau(\cdot)<0$: The task-switch gives the model more confidence in its zero-shot prediction. \end{enumerate} To simulate a setting where the model has perfect performance on the CH-task, $T_h$ we adopt teacher-forcing, s.t. $\mathbf h = \{(u_k, \hat r_k)\}_{k=1}^L$, where $\hat r$ is the reference ground-truth response.